 - Store account information in a safe and secure location.

 - Carry your checkbook with you only when necessary.

 - Always keep your credit or debit card in a safe and secure place.
 Treat it as you would cash or checks.
-Contact People’s Bank immediately at 866.454.4735 if your debit card is lost or stolen, or if you suspect unauthorized use.
+Contact the bank immediately at 866.454.4735 if your debit card is lost or stolen, or if you suspect unauthorized use.
 After hours contact 800.554.8969 to report your lost or stolen card.